EMDR Therapy for Trauma, Anxiety, and Distressing Memories

 What to Expect in EMDR Therapy

-• We start by establishing safety, grounding techniques, and coping strategies before working directly with distressing memories.
+Sessions are tailored to your needs and pace.
+We start by building safety, grounding, and coping strategies before working directly with distressing memories.

-• EMDR is often used alongside CBT, depending on your goals and what works best for you.
+Progress is gradual, and you remain in control at all times.
+EMDR is often used alongside CBT, depending on your goals and what works best for you.